 Leadership and Membership Announcements for the Federal Reserve Bank of San Francisco’s Board of Directors

-San Francisco — The Board of Governors of the Federal Reserve System designated Patricia E. Yarrington as chair of the Federal Reserve Bank of San Francisco’s board of directors, and Roy A. Vallee as deputy chair, effective January 1, 2014.
-Ms. Yarrington was also reappointed for one year of a three year term by the Board of Governors ending December 31, 2014.
+San Francisco — The Board of Governors of the Federal Reserve System designated Roy A. Vallee as chairman of the Federal Reserve Bank of San Francisco’s board of directors, and Alexander R. Mehran as deputy chairman, effective January 1, 2015.
+Mr. Vallee was also reappointed as a Class C director for a three-year term, effective January 1, 2015.

 Mr. Vallee is the retired chairman and CEO of Avnet, Inc., headquartered in Phoenix, Arizona.
 He joined Avnet in 1977 and in 1989 was appointed president of Hamilton/Avnet Computer.
 In 1990, he was named senior vice president and director of Worldwide Electronics Operations for Avnet.
 He most recently served as executive chairman of Avnet’s Board from 2011 to 2012, and as chairman and CEO from 1998 to 2011.
 He is a member of the boards of directors of Teradyne, and Synopsys, Inc. Mr. Vallee was initially designated deputy chairman of the Board for the Federal Reserve Bank of San Francisco in January 2013, and previously served on the Bank’s Economic Advisory Council from 2010 to 2012.